BinaryStudioAcademy/bsa-2021-scout/README.md

 - Open .docker folder in command line and run next command `docker-compose up --build`.

 - You should be able to access [backend API specification](http://localhost:5050/swagger) and [frontend app](http://localhost:4200/)

+`tips:`

+- If you want to run application services (like database) and don't want to waste time installing them, run this command in .docker folder
+`docker-compose -f docker-compose.services.yml up --build`.

+- If you want to test production environment localy, do next steps:

+  1 Change `ASPNETCORE_ENVIRONMENT=Development` line to `ASPNETCORE_ENVIRONMENT=Production` in .env\ats_api.env file

+  2 Go to backend\src\WebAPI\Extensions\CorsExtenstion.cs file, find method `AddProductionCorsPolicies` and follow described instructions.